Health and Nutrition

 Functioning, clean and safe hospitals are vital to a country’s health advancement.
 Since 1996, World Hope International has been involved in numerous efforts to improve hospital conditions in the countries in which we work.
 From providing infrastructure developments and generators to Zimba Mission Hospital in Zambia to building and financially supporting the Wesleyan nursing school in Haiti, to financing salaries and supplies and equipment at Kamakwie Wesleyan Hospital in Sierra Leone to keep staff employed, World Hope International believes in the importance of improving hospitals to improve the overall health of an entire country.

 In Sierra Leone and Haiti, World Hope International has worked extensively with HIV/AIDS prevention.
 In both countries, with support from the Presidential Emergency Plan For AIDS Relief (PEPFAR), WHI created a network of partnerships with community-based organizations (CBOs).
-These networks of partnerships helped to effectively implement HIV/AIDS prevention programming, provide counseling and testing services through mobile and freestanding clinics, extend care to orphans and vulnerable children, and provide care and support people living with HIV/AIDS.
+These networks of partnerships helped to effectively implement HIV/AIDS prevention programming, provide counseling and testing services through mobile and freestanding clinics, extend care to orphans and vulnerable children, and provide care and support to people living with HIV/AIDS.
 WHI is also working to make HIV test kits available at all health centers to test for HIV in malnourished children, as HIV infection can often be a cause of malnutrition.